-A distributor must obtain for each place of business a continuing distributor's license and pay a tax of twenty-five dollars (\$25.00) for the license.
-A "place of business" is a place where a distributor receives or stores non-tax-paid cigarettes.
-An out-of-state distributor may obtain a distributor's license upon compliance with the provisions of G.S.
+An out-of-state distributor that is not a delivery seller may obtain a distributor's license upon compliance with the provisions of G.S.
+105-113.4A and G.S.
 105-113.24 and payment of a tax of twenty-five dollars (\$25.00).

 4. Unlicensed Place of Business (G.S.
-105-113.29)
+105-113.4J)

-It is unlawful for any person to maintain a place of business within this State required to be licensed to engage in the business of selling or offering for sale cigarettes without first obtaining such licenses.
+It is unlawful for a person to maintain a place of business within this State required to be licensed to engage in the business of selling, offering for sale, or possessing with the intent to sell tobacco products without first obtaining all licenses required by Article 2A.